Secure your Kubernetes clusters with RBAC, Secrets management, Pod Security Standards, service accounts, and security best practices.

 Configure different container runtimes for workloads.
 Use gVisor, Kata Containers, or other runtimes for enhanced security and isolation.

 Master advanced Kubernetes NetworkPolicies for fine-grained traffic control.
-Learn egress rules, CIDR blocks, namespace isolation, and common security patterns.
+Learn egress rules, CIDR blocks, namespace isolation, and common security.

 Configure Kubernetes secrets encryption at rest using external KMS providers.
 Learn to set up AWS KMS, GCP KMS, and Azure Key Vault encryption.